 However, a strategy is a type of advantage play that not only erodes the house edge but actually creates an advantage for the player.
-This is a mathematical situation where, on average, the player can expect to profit more than they lose.
+This is a mathematical situation where, on average, the player can expect to get a net win more than they lose.
 In contrast, a “system”, at least how it is almost always applied to roulette, is instead just a variation on a staking plan.
 It tells you how much to bet and when but does nothing to improve the house edge.

 We maintain that there is no system that works, if by system you mean a simple way of playing or staking that requires no skill.
 Whilst roulette is resolutely a game of chance in theory, as we explain in our feature on wheel bias the practice can sometimes be subtly different.

 However, the skill needed to identify and exploit imperfect wheels, or to use the technique known as clocking, is far beyond a simple “system”.
-It takes real dedication, skill and practice and is not something you can just learn in an hour and then use to make a profit playing roulette.
+It takes real dedication, skill and practice and is not something you can just learn in an hour and then use to make a net win playing roulette.

 Despite this, there are many who try to sell such systems and most of these are variations on the most famous – and most flawed – system of them all: Martingale.